Best daily deals

 Microsoft Swiftkey

-Many users change their Android keyboards to Swiftkey when they get their phones.
-The keyboard is excellent for swipe typing, and if you enable the required permissions, it’s one of the best options for predictive texting and lets you build a personal dictionary.
+Swiftkey is a very popular third-party keyboard for Android.
+The keyboard is excellent for swipe typing.
+If you enable the required permissions, it’s one of the best options for predictive texting and lets you build a personal dictionary.
 You can use Swiftkey on multiple devices, and the app will learn from usage and typing patterns to continuously improve its text predictions.

 Microsoft bought Swiftkey in 2016, so it’s no surprise that there are some additional integrations.
 You can create task lists on the keyboard if you sign in with a Microsoft account, and it comes with direct access to Microsoft Translate.
 Like other Android keyboards, you can use emojis, GIFs, and stickers.
+It even uses AI, and was actually among the first to implement AI in a deeper level.
 It also has various themes and customization options to make the keyboard experience your own.

 How to change the default keyboard on any Android phone